cyb3r4nt/jsonrpc4j/README.md

 }
 ```

-By default all error message responses contain the the message as returned by
+By default, all error message responses contain the message as returned by
-Exception.getmessage() with a code of 0.
+`Exception.getMessage()` with a code of `0`.
 This is not always desirable.
 jsonrpc4j supports annotated based customization of these error messages and
 codes, for example: